Events at the Hall

 Free Trail maps can be collected at Llangoed Village Hall, Lleiniog Beach and Tyddyn Paun.

-Schedule of tours and performances will be listed here
+Schedule of tours and performances are listed here

 Aberlleiniog Sculpture Trail